Alkxs/TOP-rockpaperscissors-try/README.md

 Rock Paper Scissors

  Built from scratch using the problem-solving paradigm to practice DOM manipulation in JavaScript.
- Adpated from https://www.frontendmentor.io/ foloowing the curriculum on https://www.theodinproject.com/
+ Adpated from https://www.frontendmentor.io/ following the curriculum on https://www.theodinproject.com/

  You can find the Demo version at the following link: